-The name of the estate "Poobong" means "A Valley behind the clouds".
+The name of the estate, Poobong means 'a valley behind the clouds'.
 It is one of the smaller Darjeeling estates at an elevation of between 3000 and 5000 feet.
-Neat green leaf producing a light delicately liquor.
+The neat green leaf produces a light delicate liquor.

 No posts found

 Never from the hot tap or pre-boiled water.

 Off the boil for green / white & herbal infusions

 Warm the tea pot before brewing.

 Extraction of flavour from the tea leaves becomes more rapid when a good constant temperature is maintained.

 Tea bags can also be used in a pot.

 You can use finely cut leaf blended teas or for the more adventurous a larger leaf speciality tea for a more unique subtle flavour.